joinpursuit/Pursuit-Core-iOS/fundamentals/loops/README.md

 ### 2. Introduction

 Loops are a tool for performing the same operation over a range or a list.
+We can say the loop "iterates" over the range/list.

 **Question**: What web site or app features probably have a loop behind them?